DheerajKoppu/SchoolBoost/README.md

 ### 1. Access source code:

-  1.1.
-Clone or download code from GitHub repository
+  -Clone or download code from GitHub repository
     - Clone the code from GitHub onto your local Visual Studio
     - Download the ZIP file with all program files and unzip